JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Determines whether this range has the same character positions and story as those of a specified range.

 ```
-FUNCTION CTextRange2.IsEqual (BYVAL pRange AS ITextRange2 PTR) AS LONG
+FUNCTION IsEqual (BYVAL pRange AS ITextRange2 PTR) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->IsEqual(m_pTextRange2, pRange, @Value))
    RETURN Value